 By Rebecca Smith Hurd

 When I arrived in Puebla in August 2007 to study Spanish, I’d planned to stay for four months.
-Four years later, I’m still here, happily, with no plans to leave anytime soon.
-I recently traded-in my tourist visa for an immigrant one and even started consulting for the state.
+Eight years later, I’m still here, happily, with no plans to leave anytime soon.
+I traded-in my tourist visa for a resident permit and even started consulting for the state.